-Thoracic Needle Biopsy
+Thoracic Needle Biopsy in Baltimore, MD

 A thoracic needle biopsy is a procedure used to biopsy lung nodules and masses.
 The physician sterilizes the skin in the area of interest and anesthetizes this area with a local anesthetic agent.
 A “fine” needle is inserted through the skin and the soft tissue between the ribs.
 Next, the needle is guided by fluoroscopy (motion picture x-rays) or CT scan towards the region of abnormality and biopsies are taken.
 The most common complication of this procedure is pneumothorax, which occurs between 15 and 30% of the time.
 Small pneumothoraces or pneumothoraces not associated with symptoms may be observed with chest x-rays every few hours.
 Larger or symptomatic pneumothoraces may require insertion of a small caliber chest tube.